JimmyThePhantom/War/README.md

--Set the number of game you want to run by changing the "gamesRun" variable -Run main.py
+-Set the number of game you want to run by changing the "gamesRun" variable\n -Run main.py\n
 -Observe the beauty